apigee/edge-php-sdk/README.md

 The Edge PHP SDK has the following prerequisites:

-* PHP 5.3.3 or greater.
-This is required due to the SDK’s use of PHP namespaces and closures, which were not available in 5.2 or earlier.
+* PHP 7.1 or greater.
+This is required due to the SDK’s use of PHP namespaces and closures, and finally block.
 * JSON support built into PHP.
 This is enabled in almost all default builds of PHP.
 Certain Linux distributions (such as Debian) may ship with JSON-C instead of the standard JSON, due to licensing restrictions; this is also